varadsrivastava/ugri-project/README.md

 # ugri-project
-Realtime Lightweight Object Detection On Jetson Nano
+Realtime Lightweight Object Detection On Nvidia Jetson Nano (Work done at IIT Jodhpur)

+NOTE: This work was done before Nvidia Jetson Nano was officially released in India.

 I used this forked version of SSD (Single Shot Detector) :
 (It was based on Caffe)